Kalicharan4104/Fund-Allocation-Tracker/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is open to everyone, allowing access and usage for learning purposes

 ---

 ## Contact

-For any questions or issues, please feel free to open an issue on the GitHub repository or contact me via email:
+For any questions or issues, please feel free to open an issue on the GitHub repository or contact me via email: kalicharan4104@gmail.com